-Annual Semi-annual Quarterly Monthly
+Annual Semi-annual Quarterly Montnly

 Suffix "D" "S" "Q" "M"

 Example Class A for AD AS AQ AM

-Payout Units may be offered with either a fixed or flexible payout basis which is indicated through the inclusion of a suffix of either a "-FIX#" (where # represents a number indicating the pre-determined annualized fixed percentage of the fixed payout Unit); or "-FLX".
-Investors should read the "Fixed Payout Units" and "Flexible Payout Units" section below for further information.
+Payout Units may be offered with either a fixed or flexible payout basis which is indicated through the inclusion of a suffix of either a "-FIX#" (where # is a number, it indicates the pre-determined annualized fixed percentage; where # is an alphabet, it indicates that the pre-determined annualized fixed percentage is disclosed on the Manager's website and in the Product Key Facts Statement); or "-FLX".
+Investors should read the "Fixed Payout Units" and "Flexible Pavout Units" section below for further information.